inmation/inmation-api-docs/README.md

 What is NGINX and why it should be used with inmation Web API.
 Read more about it [here](./nginx/README.md).

+## Azure Machine Learning Studio

+How inmation Web API simplifies machine learning.
+Click here for example script.

+Read more about it [here](./azure/machinelearning/README.md).

 ## About inmation

 ![inmation header](https://www.inmation.com/images/inmation_github_header.png "inmation")